I apply a waxy coating to a polished copper plate and, with a rounded needle, draw through the coating.

 Immersion in ferric chloride corrodes, or etches, the areas of exposed metal.*

 I also use a drypoint technique (using a sharp tool).

-When ready to print, I roll ink onto the plate, and wipe it off the surface, leaving ink in the grooves.
+Ready to print, I apply ink, and wipe it off the surface, while it fills the etched grooves.

-On the press, high-quality paper is placed over the plate, protective felt blankets over that, and all squeezed (pulled) under high pressure between heavy steel rollers.
+On the press, fine paper is placed over the plate, with protective blankets on top, and all is squeezed (pulled) between heavy steel rollers.